pointcache/Unity3d-BeastConsole/README.md

 * relays your own messages (BeastLog) as well as unity ones

 Usage :
-  1. Make sure the scene has unity EventManager
+  1. Make sure the scene has unity EventSystem
   2. Create new object "BeastConsole" add a BeastConsole script to it, set its parameters
   3. Make sure BeastConsole is set very high in Script Execution as it initializes config and that should happen before all config usage happens
   4. Press play, press the button you specified for console.